junioralive/BengaluruCovid19BOT/README.md

 ## HOW TO USE

-> git clone the repo
+'''git clone the repo
-> pip install -r requirments.txt
+pip install -r requirments.txt
-> UPDATE YOU'R BOT TOKEN
+UPDATE YOU'R BOT TOKEN
-> python main.py
+python main.py'''

 ## DEMO